 We will support you before, during and after the hearing.
 We will explain the process to you and tell you what to expect and how to prepare in the most effective way.

-We have a detailed knowledge of the compaines procedures and can ensure that the hearing is run properly and that you are being treated fairly.
+We have a detailed knowledge of the companies’ procedures and can ensure that the hearing is run properly and that you are being treated fairly.

-We can speak on your behalf and help to make sure that you’ve covered all the important issues.
-We can also ask questions and challenge the investigating manager and Chair to ensure that they have considered everything fairly.
+We can speak on your behalf and help to make sure that you have covered all the important issues.
+We can also ask questions and challenge the investigating manager and Chair, to ensure that they have considered everything fairly.

-We have a good knowledge of Santander/Geobans other procedures and an understanding of employment law.
+We have a good knowledge of Santander UK and San Ops procedures and an understanding of employment law.
 This can be useful in making sure that the person chairing the hearing has all the information they need to make a fair decision.

-After the hearing we can advise you of any further action you may need to take, for example, how to make an appeal.
+After the hearing, we can advise you of any further action you may need to take, for example, how to appeal.

-In some circumstances, subject to the discretion of the Genereal Secretary we may consult with the Union’s solicitors if we feel that a legal view would be beneficial to your case.
+In a few and exceptional circumstances, and at the absolute discretion of the General Secretary, we may consult with the Union’s solicitors, if we feel that a legal view would be beneficial to your case.

 Finally, we will provide moral support throughout the process.
-Sometimes it can be helpful to chat to someone in confidence and talk things through.
-Everything you tell us will be in confidence.
+Sometimes, it can be helpful to chat to someone in confidence and talk things through.
+Everything you tell us will be in confidential.

 Who will represent me?

-Our consultants work for the General Sercretary and are based across the country.
-We will allocate the person who is best able to meet your needs.
-Our helpine team will help make arrangements.
+Our consultants work full time for the General Secretary and are based across the country.
+We will allocate the person best able to help you based on experience and geography.
+Our helpline team will assist with arrangements.

 When should I have representation?

 We recommend that you have representation at all formal hearings.
-We’ve listed all the types of hearing that we can represent you at below.
+We have listed all the types of hearing below.

 What should I do if I’m called to a hearing?

-Santander/Geoban will give you written notice of the requirement to attend a hearing – at least 7 days in advance of the hearing.
-You should call us on 01442 891122 immediately so that we can arrange for an consultant to represent you.
+Your employer will give you written notice of the requirement to attend a hearing – at least 7 days in advance of the hearing.
+You should call us on 01442 891122 immediately so that we can arrange for a consultant to represent you.

 Representation is free for all qualifying Advance members.